 What is Leading Edge?

-Leading Edge is a national network for high-performing secondary schools who are committed to:
+Leading Edge is a national network for high-performing primary, secondary and special schools who are committed to:

 - working in partnership to raise achievement